The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

-Argentina; Brazil; Denmark; Faroe Islands; Ghana; Greenland; India; Italy; Japan; Mexico; Myanmar; Norway; Oman; Peru; Senegal; Thailand; United Kingdom; USA
+Argentina; Brazil; Denmark; Ecuador; Egypt; Faroe Islands; Ghana; Greenland; Iraq; Italy; Japan; Nigeria; Norway; Oman; Peru; Thailand; United Arab Emirates; United Kingdom

 The set of questions relating to the topic of Oil Regulation and answered by the guide for each jurisdiction covered include:

 Describe, in general terms, the key commercial aspects of the oil sector in your country.

 What percentage of your country’s energy needs is covered, directly or indirectly, by oil or gas as opposed to nuclear or non-conventional sources?
 What percentage of the petroleum product needs of your country is supplied with domestic production?

 Does your country have an overarching policy regarding oil-related activities or a general energy policy?

 Is there an official, publicly available register for licences and licensees?
 Is there a register setting out oilfield ownership or operatorship, etc?